godotengine/godot-website/collections/_article/dev-snapshot-godot-3-6-beta-5.md

 For a complete overview of the changes, see our [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#3.6).

-Previous snapshots contained many 2D features, and this beta 5 adds a number of 3D features so there should be something for everyone:
+Previous snapshots contained many 2D features, and this beta 5 adds a number of 3D features so now there should be something for everyone:

 ### Tighter Shadow Culling ([GH-84745](https://github.com/godotengine/godot/pull/84745))

 Godot shadow mapping involves taking a simplified camera shot from the point of view of each shadow casting light, when objects move within this light volume.
-This happens every frame when objects are moving, and this can add up to a lot of drawcalls for each light.
+This happens every frame when objects are moving, and this can add up to a lot of draw calls for each light.

-Tighter shadow culling reduces this workload considerably by eliminating drawcalls for shadow casters that cannot cast a shadow upon the main camera view.
+Tighter shadow culling reduces this workload considerably by eliminating draw calls for shadow casters that cannot cast a shadow that is visible from the main camera view.
 This involves some clever geometry, but the upshot is you should often see significantly better frame rates when using shadows.

 This happens automatically.